 At Ormiston Bolingbroke Academy we are dedicated to ensuring that our academy environment supports learning and the wellbeing of all students and staff through a strong sense of community cohesion.
-To be Ready, Respectful & Resilient are the cornerstones of our community for all students.
 We work hard to provide a safe academy where students feel included in every aspect of academy life and comfortable to voice their opinions.
 We pride ourselves in a strong pastoral support programme so that all students are able to flourish.

 We believe that all students should be aware of the standards of behaviour that are expected of them, and take responsibility for promoting the positive culture of OBA.
 We hope that by encouraging positive behaviour patterns we can promote good relationships throughout the academy built on trust and understanding, and that through the use of this policy we can support all of our students in developing a high level of social awareness.
 Our aim is to ensure that all our students leave the academy with the key skills they need to continue to progress to the best of their ability in all areas of life.